 - If you determine that your school would be affected by an eruption, list the effects you might encounter.
 Note that the 1815 eruption of Indonesia’s Mt.
 Tambora, the largest recorded eruption, affected the world’s climate so much that crops failed in Europe and North America.
 Use this information to remind students to consider consequences beyond the most obvious ones.

-- Scientists like those in the video above now can predict volcanic eruptions in ways they couldn’t in the past, so people are usually warned.
+- Scientists now can predict volcanic eruptions in ways they couldn’t in the past, so people are usually warned.
 Check out the CDC’s advice on preparing for volcanoes.
 Compare this information with the disaster preparedness training you usually cover in school (such as preparation for earthquakes, tornadoes, hurricanes, severe storms, etc.) and take the opportunity to remind students of the importance of disaster preparedness.

 - Develop a plan for your school if the nearest volcano should erupt.
 Depending on your location, it might include preparing for evacuation, staying inside to avoid ash, or raising funds for distant victims of the volcano.